 Every year, the second Thursday in March has been set aside to create awareness and educate the public about the importance of the kidney.

 In all humans, the kidneys are located behind the abdominal cavity.
 They are positioned side by side with the right kidney slightly lower than the left kidney.
 The adrenal glands, responsible for producing hormones including adrenaline, are found directly on top of the kidney.
 Each kidney is encapsulated in two layers of fat: the perirenal fat and the pararenal fat.
 Beneath these layers of fat is the renal capsule that protects the kidney.

 The functional surface area of the kidney called the parenchyma is divided into two areas: the outer renal cortex and the inner renal medulla.
 The nephron, the core functional component of the kidney, is found between the cortex and the medulla.
 The nephron consists of the renal tubule and renal corpuscle.
 The entire structure of the kidney works to filter waste products and excrete them from the body.

 The functions of the kidney cause ripple effects throughout the body.
 Functional kidneys enhance other systems of the body to perform optimally.
 The kidneys have an inexhaustive list of life-saving functions.
 Some of them include:

 However, in this article, we will explore excretion and regulation.

 To excrete simply means to remove, eliminate or separate.
 This suggests that whatever is being excreted is unwanted.
-The kidneys help the body to get rid of unwanted products through the formation of urine.
-During the formation of urine, three major process take place: filtration, reabsorption, and excretion.
+The kidneys help the body get rid of unwanted products through the formation of urine.
+During urine formation, three major processes occur; filtration, reabsorption, and excretion.

 Though world kidney day is observed once a year, it is advisable to care for your kidney every day.